Fast bytes concatenation in Python

 Profiling Code Using clock_gettime

-After raising the issue of the low resolution problem of the timer provided by clock() in Resolution Problems in clock(), I’ve ended the post by mentioning to two more functions that should provide high-resolution timers suitable for profiling code.
-In this post I will discuss one of them, clock_gettime().
+After raising the issue of the low-resolution problem of the timer provided by clock() in Resolution Problems in clock(), I ended the post by mentioning two more functions that should provide high-resolution timers suitable for profiling code.
+In this post, I will discuss one of them, clock_gettime().

 Continue reading Profiling Code Using clock_gettime

-What is the Fastest Method to Iterate Over a String?
+What Is the Fastest Method to Iterate Over a String?

-1. By using indexes.
-E.g. str[i] and running i from zero to the length of the string.
+1. By using indexes, e.g. str[i], and running i from zero to the length of the string.

-4. Using string::c_str() to get a pointer to a regular C string representation of the string stored in the std::string and treating it as array, e.g. using indexes to go over it.
+4. Using string::c_str() to get a pointer to a regular C string representation of the string stored in the std::string and treating it as an array, e.g. using indexes to go over it.

-Continue reading What is the Fastest Method to Iterate Over a String?
+Continue reading What Is the Fastest Method to Iterate Over a String?